Tony Hawks Pro Skater 2x FAQ V1.1 - Guide for Tony Hawk's Pro Skater 2x

 Ollie

-of it’s wings, or just over it to get the 2nd Hangtime gap.
+of its wings, or just over it to get the 2nd Hangtime gap.

 3rd Hangtime Gap: After clearing the plane, transfer to the room with the